-Today we're making a classic Moroccan tomato salad that's loaded with juicy tomatoes, fresh herbs, and traditional Moroccan spices.
+Today we're making a classic Moroccan tomato side salad that's loaded with juicy tomatoes, fresh herbs, and traditional Moroccan spices.
+It comes together in just 10 minutes and makes a fabulous side salad to enjoy with tagines, soups, and couscous!

 This post contains affiliate links; this means if you purchase an item linked, I may receive a small commission at no extra cost to you.
 Click here to learn more about my disclosure policy.